simonlav24/wormsGame/README.md

 - **GUIDED MISSILE** - controllable missile. use RIGHT KEY and LEFT KEY to control.
 - **FIREWORKS** - tie 3 worms or any object to firework rocket and light the sky.

-# :hammer: Utilities:
+# 🔨 Utilities:

 ![](/assets/anims/jetpack.gif)

  Utilities can be obtained by utility crates.

 - **moon gravity** - big step for wormanity.
 - **double damage** - twice as fun.
 - **aim aid** - laser sight for guns.
 - **teleport** - activate and click somewhere.
 - **switch worms** - activate and press tab to switch worms in team.
 - **time travel** - activate and continue with your turn. shoot a 'chargeable' weapon or 'place and run'.
 - **jet pack** - thrust with arrow keys.
 - **tool set** - receive some useful tools to use in weapons.
 - **traveling kit** - more ropes and parachutes.

-## :moyai: Artifacts
+## 🗿 Artifacts

 ![](/assets/anims/mjolnir.gif)